The Client

 How We Built It

 Typed service data, not MDX prose.
-Every service — business setup, residency, DIFC foundation and so on — lives in src/lib/services-data.ts as a strongly-typed object with process steps, required documents, benefits and CTAs as structured arrays.
+Every service — business setup, residency, DIFC foundations, real estate, tax, PRO services — lives in services-data.ts as a strongly-typed object with process steps, required documents, benefits and CTAs as structured arrays.
 Pages render from that single source.
-Adding a new service takes minutes, not hours, and translations line up by shape.
+Adding a new service takes minutes, not hours, and translations line up by shape because EN/NL slug parity is enforced at module load.

 i18n at the routing layer.
-Rather than bolting translations onto individual components, the [locale] segment is the source of truth.
+Rather than bolting translations onto individual components, the [locale] segment is the source of truth. next-intl handles message catalogues, and localePrefix: "as-needed" keeps English URLs clean while prefixing /nl/ only when needed.
 Pages, sitemaps and metadata alternates are generated per-locale automatically, which means hreflang is correct, canonical URLs are correct, and the site is genuinely bilingual at the infrastructure level — not just in the copy.

 Performance as a first-class constraint.
 Tailwind v4, the Next.js App Router, and deliberate image and font choices keep the Lighthouse scores where they need to be for a site competing on organic search in a high-intent category.